danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 \mathbf{A}^\text{unpool} = \mathbf{S} \mathbf{A}^\text{pool} \mathbf{S}^T; \;\; \mathbf{X}^\text{unpool} = \mathbf{S}\mathbf{X}^\text{pool}.
 $$

-We tested the graph AE on some very regular graphs, that should have been easy to reconstruct after pooling.
+We tested the graph AE on some very regular graphs that should have been easy to reconstruct after pooling.
 Surprisingly, this turned out to be a difficult problem for some pooling layers from the GNN literature.
 MinCUT, on the other hand, was able to defend itself quite nicely.

 ![unsupervised reconstruction with AE](/images/2019-07-25/reconstructions.png)